 The path to Mt.
 Yudono shrine

 When you arrive, there will be a hut to your right, take your shoes off and leave them here.
 Then, walk straight ahead and you will see a priest in a small hut next to the gate to go in.
 The priest will collect 500 yen per person and ask you to bow slightly and will pray for you before giving you a white piece of paper in the shape of a human, and a small charm to keep.
 The piece of paper is to purify yourself before you enter the sacred shrine.
 Simply rub the paper on all parts of your body, then place it in the water next to you.
-You are now ready to continue to the most sacred part of the Dewa Sanzan!
-The rest is an experience we will leave for you to discover!

 When’s the best time to visit Mt.
 Yudono?